elasticio/csv-component/README.md

 #### Limitations

-You may get `Component run out of memory and terminated.` error during run-time, that means that component needs more memory, please add
+1. You may get `Component run out of memory and terminated.` error during run-time, that means that component needs more memory, please add
  `EIO_REQUIRED_RAM_MB` Environment variables for csv-component in this case.
+2. Maximal possible size for attachment is 10 Mb.
+3. Attachments mechanism does NOT work with  [Local Agent Installation](https://support.elastic.io/support/solutions/articles/14000076461-announcing-the-local-agent-)

 ## Actions